p0p4k/vits2_pytorch/README.md

 #### Speaker-conditioned text encoder (fig 1c)
 - [x] Added speaker embedding to the text encoder in notebook.
 - [x] Added speaker embedding to the text encoder in models.py (TextEncoder; backward compatible with VITS)

+### Special mentions
+@lexkoro for discussions and help with the code.